 Last year: Cloudland beat Avery County, 12-6.

 Notes: Seeing is believing when a ball comes off Avery County senior Tre Jackson’s foot and rolls to a stop 43.8 yards later.
 That was the average punt distance for the 2013 WHC special teams player of the year.
 Jackson is also the Vikings’ kicker and quarterback.
-Fellow senior and All-WHC pick Austin Phillips averaged 13.2 tackles per game for the Vikings defense.Veteran coach Darrell Brewer is on the North Carolina staff for this year’s Shrine Bowl.Brewer has been at Avery County since 2004 and won 64 games during that time.
+Fellow senior and All-WHC pick Austin Phillips averaged 13.2 tackles per game for the Vikings defense.Veteran coach Darrell Brewer is on the North Carolina staff for this year’s Shrine Bowl.Brewer has been at Avery County since 2004 and has won 64 games.
 Cloudland is coming off a 9-2 season.

 Pick: Avery County by 3.